jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > less than 4.
 There’s a catch: you get to pick the sample’s size.
 Which
 > sample size is most likely to win you the twenty dollars?<br> <br> ✅
 > 10<br> ⬜ 100<br> ⬜ 1000<br> ⬜ 5000<br> ⬜ 10000<br>

+Nice work!
+Since the sample mean will likely be closer to 5 (the expected value) with larger sample sizes, you have a better chance of getting a sample mean further away from 5 with a smaller sample.

 ## Which distribution?